 - By default, Gradle will spawn a worker process for every available CPU.
 CircleCI Cloud will erroneously report within to jobs that they have 32 available.
 With the default resource class, they actually only have access to 2.
 Setting --max-workers=2 will limit Gradle from spawning too many workers.

-Still hitting memory issues?
-Increase the resource class.
+Note: If you're still hitting memory issues, consider increasing the resource class.